-A guide to what to watch while your stuck at home during the pandemic.
-Here are a few you East German films with English subtitles that are well worth seeing.
+New to East German films?
+Here are a few from DEFA with English subtitles that are well worth seeing.
+All of these films are currently available on the Kanopy streaming service.
 I’m often asked for recommendations on East German movies that people should watch.
 There’s no one answer to this.
-I once showed my personal favorite … Continue reading What Should I Watch?
+I once showed my personal … Continue reading What Should I Watch?

 In the mid-fifties, director Gerhard Klein and screenwriter Wolfgang Kohlhaase made a trio of films about life in Berlin.
 The films were inventive, daring, and popular.
 Both men went on to have successful careers at DEFA, working together and separately to create films of all sorts.
 In 1965, the two joined forces again with the … Continue reading Berlin Around the Corner